Master of Science in Disaster Management (Resilience, Response and Relief)

 - Public Health Response in a Disaster (Subject to approval)

 - Humanitarianism and Conflict Response: Inquiries

-- A Test of English as a Foreign Language (TOEFL) score of 88 for the Internet-based test or 570 for the paper-based test; OR
+- A Test of English as a Foreign Language (TOEFL) score of 90 with no less than 20 in each of the sub-tests for the Internet-based test, or 577 for the paper-based test with no less than 55 in each of the sub-tests and 5.5 in the TWE (Test of Written English) for the paper-based test; OR

-- An overall Band Score of at least 6.5 in the International English Language Testing System (IELTS).
+- An overall Band Score of at least 6.5, with no less than a minimum of 6 in each of the sub-tests as a minimum in the International English Language Testing System (IELTS).

 Additional Documents Required

 |12 Jan 2019 (Sat)||3:30PM - 4:30PM||

 Room CD304, PolyU